Evans Endowed Nursing Scholarship

 The William G. and Ruth T. Evans Endowed Nursing Scholarships

 Ruth T. Evans passed away on January 3, 2013 at the age of 96, leaving behind a bequest in excess of $2.5 million to the Ashland Community Hospital Foundation.
-The gift provided support to the Endowed Evans Nursing Scholarship, the Foundations Charity Care Endowment and the Asante Ashland Community Hospital Hospice program.
+The gift provided support to the Endowed Evans Nursing Scholarship, the Foundations Charity Care Endowment and Hospice.

 Mrs. Evans’ proudest accomplishment was establishing the Evans Endowed Nursing Scholarship through the Ashland Community Hospital Foundation.
-Since its creation in 2002, 213 nursing students have received 274 scholarships totaling $632,433.
+Since its creation in 2002, 305 scholarships have been awarded to 240 nursing students in excess of $675,630.

 “We thought the scholarships would be a good way to help young people with their education,” Ruth Evans said.
 “We had already established two funds through the Pittsburgh Foundation for college student scholarships and for medical professionals.
 We thought that limiting this scholarship to nurses would be a good idea.
 Nurses are quite scarce and will be needed badly in the future.”

-- To provide financial assistance by awarding scholarships to qualified students who are pursuing nursing degrees from Oregon Health & Science University (OHSU) Ashland Campus at Southern Oregon University (SOU) or Rogue Community College (RCC), and intend to work in the Rogue Valley.
+- To provide financial assistance by awarding scholarships to qualified students who are pursuing nursing degrees from Oregon Health & Science University (OHSU) Ashland Campus at Southern Oregon University (SOU) or Rogue Community College (RCC) and intend to work as a nurse in the Rogue Valley.

 Scholarship awards are considered for students who submit complete applications and meet the following criteria:

-- Have been accepted to or are enrolled in a nursing degree program at OHSU Ashland Campus (SOU) or RCC.
+- Have been accepted to or are enrolled in an RN nursing degree program at OHSU Ashland Campus (SOU) or RCC.

 - Are currently or will be full-time students, as defined by their program.